 INTRODUCTION

-This third edition of IEC 62056-5-3 has been prepared by IEC TC13 WG14 with a significant contribution of the DLMS User Association, its D-type liaison partner.
+This fourth edition of IEC 62056-5-3 has been prepared by IEC TC13 WG14 with a significant contribution of the DLMS® User Association, its A-type liaison partner.

-This edition is in line with DLMS UA 1000-2, the “Green Book” Ed.
-8.1:2015.
-The main new features are the ACCESS service, the new security suites 1 and 2 supporting symmetric key and public key cryptography, the general protection mechanism and the XML schema for COSEM APDUs.
+This edition is in line with DLMS® UA 1000-2, the “Green Book” Ed.
+10:2020 and DLMS® UA 1000-2, the “Green Book” Ed.
+10 Amendment 1 2021 .

-Clause 5 is based on parts of NIST documents.
-Reprinted courtesy of the National Institute of Standards and Technology, Technology Administration, U.S. Department of Commerce.

 ELECTRICITY METERING DATA EXCHANGE –

-THE DLMS/COSEM SUITE –
+THE DLMS®/COSEM SUITE –

-Part 5-3: DLMS/COSEM application layer
+Part 5-3: DLMS®/COSEM application layer

 Scope

-This part of IEC 62056 specifies the DLMS/COSEM application layer in terms of structure, services and protocols for DLMS/COSEM clients and servers, and defines rules to specify the DLMS/COSEM communication profiles.
+This part of IEC 62056 specifies the DLMS®/COSEM application layer in terms of structure, services and protocols for DLMS®/COSEM clients and servers, and defines rules to specify the DLMS®/COSEM communication profiles.

-It defines services for establishing and releasing application associations, and data communication services for accessing the methods and attributes of COSEM interface objects, defined in IEC 62056-6-2:IEC 62056-6-2 using either logical name (LN) or short name (SN) referencing.
+It defines services for establishing and releasing application associations, and data communication services for accessing the methods and attributes of COSEM interface objects, defined in IEC 62056-6-2:2021 using either logical name (LN) or short name (SN) referencing.

 Annex A (normative) defines how to use the COSEM application layer in various communication profiles.
 It specifies how various communication profiles can be constructed for exchanging data with metering equipment using the COSEM interface model, and what are the necessary elements to specify in each communication profile.
 The actual, media-specific communication profiles are specified in separate parts of the IEC 62056 series.